syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 ## Excel export

-The rendered chart can be exported to `XLSX` or `CSV` format using the excel export method in chart.
-The input parameters for this method are `Export Type` for format and `fileName` for result.
+You can export the rendered chart data to `XLSX` or `CSV` formats using the export method.

+In the export method, you'll need to specify the following parameters in order to export the data to Excel:

+* `type` - You can specify a type, which can be either `XLSX` or `CSV` format, for exporting in Excel.
+* `fileName` - You can specify a name for the exported documents.

 {% if page.publishingplatform == "typescript" %}